Infineon/optiga-trust-charge/pal/README.md

 ## Port Crypto module for Platfrom Abstraction Layer

-The Crypto PAL helps a Host MCU to perfrom shielded communication (protected Infineon I2C protocol) between the Host and the Trust Qi
+The Crypto PAL helps a Host MCU to perfrom shielded communication (protected Infineon I2C protocol) between the Host and the Trust Charge

 If you don't use shielded connection you can skip this module

 Currently three Crypto PALs are supported via third-party libraries (should be provided at compilation/linking time)